Inter-American Development Bank

 Transport

-The IDB aims to “Contribute to rationalization of the consumption of energy, promoting especially the saving of energy generated with non-renewable resources.”
-The IDB also states there is general prioritization regarding which transport projects are financed, which broadly apply to most transport subsectors apart from urban transport, which is treated differently.
-This general prioritization can differ depending on the county specifics but follows the below order:
+The IDB also states there is a general approach to prioritisation in place regarding which transport projects are financed, applied to most transport subsectors (apart from urban transport which is treated differently.)
+The prioritisation can differ depending on the county specifics but generally follows the following order:

-1. Institutional strengthening (training to personnel, sectoral studies, regional integration planning and final project design).
+1. Institutional strengthening (training personnel, sectoral studies, regional integration planning and final project design).

 2. Rehabilitation or maintenance of existing transport infrastructure, focusing on prolonging the useful life and service efficiency of infrastructure and equipment.